 Plus, you’re sure to fall in love with the rich local culture, deep red wine and tantalizing tapas.

 Hopefully some (or most) of the places on this list make your itinerary, but if you’re missing a few, there’s no harm in taking another trip!
+If you need some inspiration for planning your dream Spain trip, check out the Spain itinerary we’ve put together that includes some of the places we’ve mentioned above.

 Inspired?
 Pin It!